AndrewTBurks/jupyterlab_sage2/README.md

 When starting the docker image, the console will give a JupyterLab url with an access token.
 To access JupyterLab, navigate your webpage to `http://yourhostname:yourport/?token=yourtoken`.

-For more information on the jupyter/datascience-notebook image, visit: https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook
+For more information on the jupyter/datascience-notebook Docker image, visit: https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook

 ## Future Plans